Policy Breakdown

 - Tighten shipping SLAs — build in buffer time rather than promising the fastest option

-2. New Listing Quality Requirements
+2. Listing Quality Requirements

 Severity: HIGH · Official source